Texting images, gifs, and memes to your contacts

 MMS, or multimedia messaging service, is a text messaging type that includes some amount of text with the potential to include many file types and even multiple files at a time.
 The overwhelming majority of uses for text messaging with MMS focus on one combination: A single image or gif presented that often includes some amount of text.
 While SMS messages are text-only and divided by segments, ThruText sends MMS messages as a single segment with a media file.
 Since MMS messages aren't divided into segments, if you plan to send a long initial message (up to 1600 characters), consider making it an MMS!

-In ThruText, MMS messages can be PNG or JPG image file types or GIFs up to 500KB that can be added to campaigns with audiences as large as 100k messages.
+In ThruText, MMS messages can be PNG or JPG image file types or GIFs up to 500KB that can be added to campaigns.
 MMS throughput depends upon your group's carrier makeup and your organization's 10DLC details (brand registration and use case type.)
 The lowest possible sending rate is 3k messages per hour, but in most cases, the throughput is higher, especially for Charity and Political use cases.
 For campaigns with long initial messages, sending MMS messages may be more 10DLC compliant.
 Please reach out to firstname.lastname@example.org to get more details about your specific use case.

 What is the cost of MMS messages?